marianarossi/.netCore-product-webAPI/README.md

-# .netCore web API project
+# dot net Core web API project
-.netCore version: .net 8
+Version: dot net 8.

+This API is able to create, find, update and delete products.

+It is developed following the ORM model.

 ## Software